turingschool/backend-curriculum-site/module1/lessons/methods_and_return_values.md

 Following the directions in [this gist](https://gist.github.com/ameseee/c311860e9f6bc023036351f298907ccb), work with your partner through the activities.

-You focus should be exploring to build a deep understanding of these concepts, NOT to race through the activity for the sake of finishing it.
+Your focus should be exploring to build a deep understanding of these concepts, NOT to race through the activity for the sake of finishing it.
 Whether you know this stuff or not, there should be plenty for you and your partner to talk about/dig into during this time.

 ## Method Lookup